cyrusobrien/cyrusobrien/_pages/photos.md

 ---
-title: "Cyrus O'Brien - Photos"
+title: "Cyrus O'Brien - Photos from the Archives"
 layout: piclay
 excerpt: "Photos from the Archives"
 permalink: /photos/